kaditya25/game-engine/labs/lab4/README.md

 # Lab 4
-## Preamble
 Questions and experiments to be completed and reported in the submitted lab report are designated as follows:

 **Question: Q0**
 > This box contains a question that you must answer.

 Point values for each part of the lab are specified.
-25 points are reserved for the lab report.
-Remember to write for busy readers \-\-\- _concisely_ answer all the questions.
+10 points are reserved for the lab report.
+Remember to write for busy readers --- _concisely_ answer all the questions.

-To submit your lab, zip the entire MediationLayerStudent directory and submit it to canvas.
+To submit your lab, zip the entire ```game-engine``` directory and submit it to canvas.

 ## Assignment